 As the School's Athena SWAN Champion, I recently led our successful application for a Bronze Departmental Award (October 2013)

 False memory: My research is concerned with aspects of implicit and explicit memory, particularly in the context of false memory.
 I investigate the nature and quality of false memories using the Deese-Roediger-McDermott (DRM) paradigm, to address issues such as how false memories can be distinguished from true memories.
 Most recently I have been focusing on the different types of stimuli that can give rise to false memories such as brand names and famous faces as well as the effect of different mental states such as mindfulness and sleep.

 Cervical cancer and HPV: I am interested in the psychological impact of issues surrounding cervical cancer and the human papillomavirus (HPV).
 I am also interested in the public awareness of and understanding about HPV which causes a range of cancers.
-I am supervising a PhD student (Kirsty Hope) who is exploring issues concerning cervical screening in older women.
 I have recently had funding from the North Staffordshire Medical Institute to explore the psychological distress caused to women with cervical cancer by discovering that their smear history included a misread smear.
 Most recently I have received funding from the Wellcome Trust to explore issues around the male HPV vaccination.

 Supervising projects: I would be happy to hear from undergraduate or postgraduate students who might be interested in exploring one of the topics listed above.